 - (Extra) Ultrafine wools are usually blended with silk and cashmere to create fabrics for the high-end fashion market.

-- (Super) Fine to Medium wools are those you’ll find in most merino knitwear.
+- (Super) Fine to Medium wools are used in most Merino knitwear, including Unbound Merino’s boxer briefs.

-- Strong wools are harder wearing and thus generally blended with polyester and/or acrylic fibres to produce commercial mid-weight jersey wool.
+- Strong wools are harder-wearing and are thus generally blended with polyester and/or acrylic fibres to produce commercial mid-weight jersey wool.

 Unbound Merino boxer briefs are made from 18.5-micron superfine merino wool

-What was my experience with the Unbound Merino Boxer Briefs?
+What has been my experience wearing Unbound Merino Boxer Briefs for over four years?

 Unbound Merino Boxer Briefs Review